Skip to content

 When the local sheriffs investigated the missing children, they were met at the gate by armed men.

-While what really went on inside the compound remained a secret for decades, Doctors in Georgia started noticing an alarming pattern: multiple hospitals admitting dozens of children from the compound, as young as 11 years old, who were pregnant.
+While what really went on inside the compound remained a secret for decades, doctors in Georgia started noticing an alarming pattern: multiple hospitals admitting dozens of children from the compound, as young as 11 years old, who were pregnant.

 The FBI quickly got involved, planning a raid on the compound, to save the hundreds of children living behind the gates.